bcumming/affinity/README.md

 affinity
 ========

+Simple C++ function for determining Linux thread affinity.

-simple test for thread affinity: comes in both OpenMP and MPI+OpenMP flavors
+There are examples for OpenMP and MPI+OpenMP.